 Now, remember that the scrum meeting is not a problem-solving meeting.
-So when you surface challenges like being blocked on this task or that task, your natural inclination might be to try to immediately solve those issues.
-That kind of problem-solving should take place outside of the scrum meeting.
-The scrum meeting is more for gaining transparency into what’s happening with the backlog so that the right people can team up to figure things out if needed.
+When you surface challenges like being blocked on a task, you may feel you need to solve those issues immediately.
+Don’t.
+Problem-solving should take place outside of the scrum meeting.
+This scrum meeting agenda template is more for gaining transparency into what’s happening with the backlog so that the right people can team up to figure things out if needed.

 Why is a daily scrum meeting a standing meeting?